kaklise/WNTR/documentation/libraries.rst

    Demand patterns, with and without resampling to match the start clocktime and pattern timestep of Net1.

-Add the new pattern to a WaterNetworkModel of Net1.
+Add the new pattern to a :class:`~wntr.network.model.WaterNetworkModel` of Net1.

 .. doctest::